Superstate Quantum Mechanics: Formulating Fidelity in Rayleigh-quotient Form

 the goal is to reconstruct the unitary operator $\mathcal{U}$ (\ref{operatorTransformU}) that optimally maps $A^{IN}=\Ket{\psi^{(l)}}\Bra{\psi^{(l)}}$ to $A^{OUT}=\Ket{\phi^{(l)}}\Bra{\phi^{(l)}}$, or for mixed states, $A^{IN}=\rho^{(l)}$ to $A^{OUT}=\varrho^{(l)}$ for all $l=1\dots M$.
 By interpreting $l$ as time $t$ (where $l\to l+1$ corresponds to $t\to t+\tau$), the time evolution of a quantum system, $\psi^{(l)} \to \psi^{(l+1)}$, or, for mixed states, $\rho^{(l)} \to \rho^{(l+1)}$, can be described by setting $\phi^{(l)}=\psi^{(l+1)}$ or $\varrho^{(l)}=\rho^{(l+1)}$, respectively.

-Our algebraic approach is applicable when the objective function $\mathcal{F}$\footnote{ The objective function is typically the total fidelity \cite{nielsen2010quantum,wilde2011classical,wilde2018recoverability} of the mapping, for other approaches, see \cite{budini2024quantum}.
-The main requirement for ``alternative fidelity'' is that it reaches its maximum when the mapping is equal to the exact quantum channel.
+Our algebraic approach is commonly applicable when the objective function $\mathcal{F}$\footnote{ The objective function is typically the total fidelity \cite{nielsen2010quantum,wilde2011classical,wilde2018recoverability} of the mapping, for other approaches, see \cite{budini2024quantum}.
+The main requirement for ``alternative fidelity'' is that it reaches its maximum when the mapping is equal to the exact quantum channel; this requirement is analogous to Uhlmann's theorem for quantum-channel fidelity, but is applied to maps that are completely positive (CP) and not necessarily trace-preserving (TP).
 See Table I of Ref. \cite{belov2024quantumPRE} for counterexamples where, for some fidelity proxies (approximations), there exists a single unitary mapping that yields a proxy-fidelity greater than that of the full general quantum channel.
-Variational quantum algorithms \cite{cerezo2021variational,park2024hamiltonian,wang2024variationalPRL} similarly use a cost function that is quadratic in $\mathcal{U}$, typically of the form $\mathcal{F}= \mathrm{Tr}\, O \mathcal{U}\rho_0\mathcal{U}^{\dagger}$, which yields the tensor $S_{jk;j^{\prime}k^{\prime}}=O_{jj^{\prime}}\left(\rho_0\right)_{k^{\prime}k}$. } can be represented as a quadratic form in the unitary operator $\mathcal{U}$.
+Variational quantum algorithms \cite{cerezo2021variational,park2024hamiltonian,wang2024variationalPRL} similarly use a cost function that is quadratic in $\mathcal{U}$, typically of the form $\mathcal{F}= \mathrm{Tr}\, O \mathcal{U}\rho_0\mathcal{U}^{\dagger}$, which yields the tensor $S_{jk;j^{\prime}k^{\prime}}=O_{jj^{\prime}}\left(\rho_0\right)_{k^{\prime}k}$. } can be represented as a ratio of two quadratic forms (\ref{fidelityProjectionsApproximationBBS}) in the operator $\mathcal{U}$, typically unitary or partically unitary.

 In a reconstruction problem involving a general mixed-state mapping (\ref{mixedRhoMap}), the total fidelity is defined as the sum of the weighted mapping accuracies over all $M$ observations (throughout this section (and in what follows), we assume for simplicity that all weights $\omega^{(l)}=1$; different weights are often used in AI applications to reduce the contribution of high-error measurements).